 In January 2006, we announced our intent to purchase (i) the Pioneer natural gas processing plant located in Opal, Wyoming and (ii) certain natural gas processing rights related to the Jonah and Pinedale fields in the Greater Green River Basin in Wyoming from TEPPCO.
 We completed this acquisition in March 2006 at a cost of \$38.1 million.
-This transaction was reviewed and approved by the Audit and Conflicts Committee of the board of directors of our general partner and the general partner of TEPPCO, and a fairness opinion was rendered by an independent third-party.
+This transaction was reviewed and approved by the Audit and Conflicts Committee of the board of directors of the general partner of Enterprise Products Partners and the general partner of TEPPCO, and a fairness opinion was rendered by an independent third-party.
 TEPPCO will have no continued involvement in the contracts or in the operations of the Pioneer facility.
 In addition, the unaudited pro forma financial impact of this transaction is not significant.